vivianchengg/unsw-meme/README.md

     * `eslint` is assessed identically to iteration 2.

-    * Good coverage for all .ts files that aren't tests will be assessed: see section 5.4 for details.
+    * Good coverage for all files that aren't tests will be assessed: see section 5.4 for details.

     * You can structure your test files however you choose, as long as they are appended with `.test.ts`.
 You may place them inside a `/tests` folder, if you wish.
 For this iteration, we will only be testing your HTTP layer of tests.